 A. Merged into Lord Vishnu.

-B. Even after killing Hiranyakashipu, Narasimha’s rage did not mitigate.
-Gods feared that the universe would annihilate because of it.
+B. Even after killing Hiranyakashipu, Narasimha’s rage was not mitigated.
+Gods feared that the universe would be annihilated because of it.
 Therefore, Lord Shiva took the form of Sharabha and killed him.

 5. Vamana: Merged into Lord Vishnu.

-6. Parashurama: He is immortal and is still living in a subtle body.
+6. Parashurama: He is immortal and still lives in a subtle body.

-7. Lord Rama: After the completion of his task on the Earth, he drowned himself in the Sharayu river per the request of the gods.
+7. Lord Rama: After completing his task on Earth, he drowned himself in the Sharayu River per the request of the gods.

 9. Buddha: He died from food poisoning.